 A few other CDN’s that I have worked with in the past in one way or another are:

-Go back to tools.pingdom.com (or whatever you are speed testing your site with) and check to see how many files your site is loading.
+Go back to your initial baseline report and check to see how many files your site is loading.
 Ideally your site should be loading less than 100 files.
 Less than 50 is great, and under 25 files is superb.
 If your site is loading over 200 files, you need to start whittling them down.
 Check out how awesome Moz is (at least in 2014 anyway)

 Moz.com preaches SEO all day every day.
 With a site like that, everyone is watching them and I’m sure testing their site speed like we are.
 They are literally one of the best examples of a modern CMS (not WordPress, but good for the sake of this example) that does not load a bunch of files or requests.

 The best way to reduce your requests is to go down the list 1 by 1 and ask yourself “Do I really need this request or file?”
 If the answer is no, then find a way to scrap it.

 An example of an HTTP request can be any of the following: